 Program Goals To increase student opportunities through improvements in FFA, SAEs, and classroom instruction.

 Eligibility Local Education Agencies (LEAs) are eligible to submit one proposal per agriscience teacher on a 220-day or less contract that supports the purposes of the Agriscience Education Extended School Year Grant.
 Only agriscience teachers beginning their second consecutive year as an agriscience teacher with an FFA Chapter in good standing as defined by the Alabama FFA Association are eligible.
 Furthermore, only agriscience teachers that are reported as 100% full-time equivalent in career and technical education on the career and technical program application are eligible to apply unless the agriscience teacher is teaching only science courses outside of his/her career and technical education courses.
 A minimum Performance-Based Evaluation score of 100, submission of Form 1-State Superior Chapter of the National FFA Chapter Award Application, and registration/attendance of members at the 2020 Alabama FFA State Convention (State Convention attendance requirement will be waived for the FY21 application, due to COVID-19) will be required for eligibility.
 Form I of the National FFA Superior Chapter is due electronically on or before September 15 annually.
 Agriscience teachers that taught agriscience at a different school during the previous school year are also eligible using the previous school data on the performance-based evaluation.
-Teachers that received the Agriscience Education Extended School Year Grant during the previous school year that scored less than 75% or did not submit the Final Report/Desk Audit are not eligible for award consideration the following year.
+Teachers that received the Agriscience Education Extended School Year Grant during the previous school year that scored less than 75% (Due to COVID-19 it has been determined that the Final Report Desk Audit score should be no less than 50% for the FY20 report only) or did not submit the Final Report/Desk Audit are not eligible for award consideration the following year.
 Any ineligible applications will be returned and not evaluated.

 Funding Availability A maximum of $18,000 per teacher for stipend, benefits, and approved teacher travel and registration costs.
 Out-of-state travel and registration for out-of-state events shall not exceed $1,800.